 You can attempt to cancel an eBay order within 30 days of purchase if you cannot complete the sale, either as a buyer or a seller.
 You must contact the opposite party through the eBay website, and ask them to accept your cancellation.
 In most cases, if the cancellation is accepted, you will receive a full refund.

 Was that too quick for you?
 If you want a more detailed set of instructions, be sure to read below where we explain the process step-by-step (with pictures)!

-Find the store or user that you bought the item from (see our eBay Search tutorial if you need help with this), and click on them to see their details.
+Find the store or user that you bought the item from, and click on them to see their details.

 In the top-right corner of the user's profile, click Contact.

 Click the "Other" button under "Select a Topic".
 At the bottom of the screen, click the button beside "No, I Want to Contact the Seller" (if there are any answers to questions under this category) and then click Continue.

 (HINT: You can also get to the next step by moving your mouse cursor over My eBay in the top-right-hand corner, clicking on Purchase History, then clicking on More Actions and then Cancel Item underneath the item that you wish to cancel, and then clicking Contact Seller on the new screen that pops up).